The Adoption Process: What You Should Know

 Types Of Adoptions

-There are four main types of adoption: domestic infant adoption, intercountry adoption, foster care adoption, and adult adoption.
+There are generally four main types of adoption:

-Each type of adoption has its own set of requirements, procedures, and costs.
-It’s important to do your research and choose an adoption type that’s right for you and your family.
+Each type of adoption has its own unique requirements, processes, and challenges.
+It’s important for prospective adoptive parents to research and understand the type of adoption that best fits their needs and circumstances.

 Adopting Internationally Vs. Domestically